 - 1. Show the Chapter 4, Part 1 video clip from Utah Lake: Legacy.
 Explain that the SS Shoboat would take passengers to Bird Island.
 The people would wander the island and the birds would cover the people in bird droppings during their visit to the island. - 2.
-Explain the lake has changed over the years.
+Explain Utah Lake has changed over the years.
 Show the three different pictures of Bird Island (pgs.
 6-8) and compare the differences that have taken place over the years. - a.
-Show the picture in the early 1900s, which shows people visiting the Bird Island as a part of the SS Sho-boat trip. - b.
+Show the picture in the early 1900s, with people visiting the Bird Island as a part of the SS Sho-boat trip. - b.
 Show the Chapter 4, Part 2 video clip from the Utah Lake: Legacy about Bird Island. - c.
-Show the picture from the later 1900s, which shows the island still being occupied by the birds, but the island is still a good size. - d.
+Show the picture from the later 1900s, which shows the island still being occupied by the birds, and the island is still a good size. - d.
 Show the last picture taken in July 2010.
 Bird Island has greatly decreased in size.
-Many of the years, Bird Island is totally immersed in water and not seen at all. - 3.
+Many years, Bird Island is totally immersed in water and not seen at all. - 3.
 Discuss with the students why the appearance of Bird Island changes.
 When the water level is high, much of the island is not seen because of the more-than-normal amounts of water received during the year.
-When the water level is low, the island is seen because of the lower-than-normal amounts of water received during the year. - 4.
-Discuss with the students over 200 bird species can be found around Utah Lake. - 5.
-Discuss with the students that the lakes of Utah are an important part of bird migration.
+When the water level is low, the island is seen because of the lower-than-normal amounts of water received during the year.
+During extremely dry years, water is pumped into the Jordan River for irrigation purposes.
+This is one of the factors lowering the Lake level. - 4.
+Discuss with the students over 200 bird species are found near Utah Lake. - 5.
+Discuss with the students the lakes of Utah are an important part of bird migration.
 See Teacher Materials for a link to maps of bird migration paths and patterns. - 6.
 Play the game "What Bird Am I?" (see pgs.
 10-16) - a.
 Display the pictures of the birds. - b.
 Read the clues to the students.
-Start with the clues you feel are the hardest, and work toward the clues that are easiest. - c.
+Start with the clues you feel are the hardest, and work toward the easiest clues. - c.
 Have the students guess which bird you are describing.
 Give a reward to the student who guesses the name of the bird. - d.
-Use any variation of this activity as appropriate. - 7.
-Conduct the activity "My Beak Holds More Than Yours." (see pgs.
-19-21) - 8.
-Bird Beak Matching Worksheet. - a.
-Using the cards, read each clue and have the students guess what bird they think is being described.
+Use any variation of this activity as appropriate.